Austria

 100% Selection of quality assurance mechanisms

-Universities can select quality assurance mechanisms freely according to their needs
+Universities cannot select quality assurance mechanisms

 100% Selection of quality assurance providers